andersfylling/snowflake/README.md

 > This lib supports signed numbers, but will convert them to uint64.

 Does not hold functionality to connect a snowflake service, nor generating snowflakes.
-But rather parsing the snowflakes from JSON only.
-The default behaviour is to parse Discord snowflakes, but build constraints exists to handle twitter snowflakes as well.
-Note that there also exist `DateByEpoch` to which you can pass any desired epoch to affect the date parsing.
+But supports parsing snowflakes sent by Discord (both integer and string), and renders zero value as "null" and higher values as a string version to comply with Discord.

 For module usage you must utilise the suffix found in the go.mod file (/v2 for v2.x.x releases, /v3 for v3.x.x releases, etc.).